narunlifescience/AlphaPlot/README.md

  * In case there isn't, you can open a new issue with an explicit title and as much information as possible (OS, Alpha Plot version, how to reproduce the problem...)
  * Please use http://pastebin.com/ for logs/debug

 If there are no answers, it doesn't mean we don't care about your feature request/bug.
-It just means we can't reproduce the bug or haven't had time to implement it :o)
+It just means we can't reproduce the bug or haven't had time to implement it :smiley:

 ## Dependencies